gxqk/Electric-Giveaway-Bot/README.md

     ```

 3. Set up the bot configuration:
-    - In the `config.json` file, replace `"token"` with your Discord bot token.
+    - In the `config.json` file in the `util` folder, replace `"token"` with your Discord bot token.
-    - You can also configure the `special_role` field to assign a role with special permissions to manage giveaways.
+    - You can also configure the `special_role` field to assign a role with special permissions to manage giveaways ( exemple : your friend, or user ).

     Example `config.json`:
     ```json